AdMoR/admor.github.io/_posts/2022-12-27-Computing confidence intervals for predictions.markdown

 ![Affair]({{site.baseurl}}/assets/img/affair_dataset.png){: width="500" }

-We first trained on this dataset a logistic regression using technic 1 and 2 : Hesian based and bootstraps.
+We first trained on this dataset a logistic regression using technic 1 and 2 : Hesian based and 1000 bootstraps.

-We compare the parameter confidence interval of two method on the first variable.
+We compare one parameter confidence interval of the two methods on the first variable.

 On this first figure, for each model, we extracted the weight corresponding to the first variable and made an histogram.